-Both the abundance index and the biomass index of deep-sea redfish fluctuate without a clear trend from 2015 to 2020 (table 11 and 12, figure 5).
-Length frequencies show that only deep-sea redfish in the size range from 25 to 44 cm are present in the fjords (figure 11).
-Deepsea redfish are yearly found on the same shallower stations in the south eastern parts of the Nuuk fjord towards the settlement kapisillit and in the north-eastern branch of the ameralik fjord (figure 18 and 19).
+Both the abundance index and the biomass index of deep-sea redfish fluctuate without a clear trend from 2015 to 2020 (table 10 and 11, figure 5).
+Length frequencies reveal deep-sea redfish in the size range from 25 to 44 cm in all years corresponding to old redfish close to L{max} (figure 10).
+New yearclasses can can be seen in the most recent years (figure 10).
+The same cohords are identified in the similar offshore surveys where strong recruitment of redfish has been identified.
+Deepsea redfish are yearly found on the same shallower stations in the south eastern parts of the Nuuk fjord towards the settlement kapisillit and in the north-eastern branch of the ameralik fjord (figure 17 and 18).
+Few pregnant females with live larvae are observed in the spring surveys.